 Finally, the project manager will hand over the project knowledge and documentation to someone else.
 Then either close the project or transfer ownership to an operation or maintenance group that will use the results of the project.

 As you may have noticed, we spoke about approvals at each stage of the project.
 These are called project gates.
 They are checkpoints where work must be approved before the project continues.

 These gates can be planned for any point in a project, but are always at the end of phases.
-And it's important that the project manager lets everyone know when these gates are scheduled, and what is expected during the approval stage.
+Also, it's important that the project manager lets everyone know when these gates are scheduled, and what is expected during the approval stage.

 This lesson discussed the four phases of a project life cycle including highlights of each phase.
 Phase 1 includes the assignment of a project manager.
 Phase 2 handles task assignment to team members.
 Phase 3 involves risk management, and Phase 4 is where deliverables are evaluated.
-You also learned that project gates are scheduled at the end of a phase and acts as a checkpoint before the project is allowed to move forward.
+You also learned that project gates are scheduled at the end of a phase and act as a checkpoint before the project is allowed to move forward.